 - Thousands of jobs in the car industry can be found at www.inautomotive.com

-- Job vacancies for major car manufacturers can be easily located by searching the brand name, such as http://www.citroen.co.uk/about-citroen/contact-us/jobs, BMW Group Careers or BMW Centre Careers, or https://careers.mercedes-benz.co.uk/index.php.
+- Job vacancies for major car manufacturers can be easily located by searching the brand name, such as Citroen, BMW Group Careers (Worldwide) or BMW Centre Careers (UK), or Careers at Mercedes-Benz.